DeclanZBolster/PatternAnalysis-2025/recognition/VQVAE4699287/README.md

 ## Improvements and shortcomings
 Although the final two attempts did meet the SSIM requirement, the rise in loss in general was concerning and not expected of the model.
 At the very least it stabilised as the epochs progressed in both attempts although at a better loss in attempt 4, and it was identified across both instances that it was VQ loss.
 Therefore, the codebook was experiencing some instability.
-This is a general consequence of having a codebook with a greater diversity of vectors for discrete latent representation, which is difficulty training although yielding relatively high accuracy.
+This is a general consequence of having a codebook with a greater diversity of vectors for discrete latent representation, which is difficult to train, although yielding relatively high accuracy.
-Consequently, potentially investigation the perplexity of the model to determine how much of the codebook is being used, and if the increased number of embeddings are strictly necessary.
+Consequently, potentially investigation the perplexity of the model to determine how much of the codebook is being used, and if the increased number of embeddings are strictly necessary would be a worthwhile pursuit.
 Additionally, the use of the learning rate scheduler reduceLROnPlateau may be effective when the learning rate plateaus.

 ## Replication